What is Stroke?

 A stroke, sometimes called a "brain attack," occurs when blood flow to the brain is interrupted.
 When a stroke occurs, brain cells in the immediate area begin to die because they stop getting the oxygen and nutrients they need to function.

-- The first, called an ischemic (pronounced "is-skee-mick") stroke, is caused by a blood clot that blocks or plugs a blood vessel or artery in the brain.
-About 80 percent of all strokes are ischemic.
+An ischemic stroke (pronounced "is-skee-mick") is caused by a blood clot that blocks or plugs a blood vessel or artery in the brain.
+About 87 percent of all strokes are ischemic.

-- The second, known as a hemorrhagic stroke, is caused by a blood vessel in the brain that breaks and bleeds into the brain.
-About 20 percent of strokes are hemorrhagic.
+A hemorrhagic stroke is caused by a blood vessel in the brain that breaks and bleeds into the brain.
+About 13 percent of strokes are hemorrhagic.

 A transient ischemic attack (TIA) is a transient stroke that lasts only a few minutes.
 It occurs when the blood supply to part of the brain is briefly interrupted.
 TIA symptoms, which usually occur suddenly, are similar to those of stroke but do not last as long.
 Most symptoms of a TIA disappear within an hour, although they may persist for up to 24 hours.